6G-SANDBOX/TNLCM/docs/README.md

 ## 🚀 Getting Started

+> [!WARNING]
-> ⚠ It is recommended to do this deployment on a virtual machine since you must use a callback URL that Jenkins must have access to.
+> It is recommended to do this deployment on a virtual machine since you must use a callback URL that Jenkins must have access to.
+>

-> ⚠ The following tools are required to be deployed on platforms:
+> The following tools are required to be deployed on platforms:

 * Jenkins (Mandatory)
 * OpenNebula (Mandatory)